 What can you do to reduce the risk of grant fraud?

-Grant Fraud can be a significant risk.
+During these difficult times, speed is often of the essence and normal procedures need to be adapted.
 It is often difficult to measure the actual outcomes of grant-funded organisations as the work undertaken is rarely reportable in financial terms.
 When grantmaking is mishandled, it can damage an organisation’s reputation and public trust and it’s important to remain vigilant.
 The level of risk will depend on various factors such as the type of grant recipient, the purpose of the grant, the nature and size of the grant.
-In addition a high volume of low-value grants can increase the risk because it is not practical to monitor expenditure at a level that might find any fraud.
-For example, grants for capital projects are likely to be at a lower risk of fraud than those paid to individuals or less well established groups.
+In addition, a high volume of low-value grants can increase the risk because it is not practical to monitor expenditure at a level that might find any fraud.
+For example, grants for capital projects are likely to be at a lower risk of fraud than those paid to individuals or less well-established groups.

 What actions can you take to reduce the risk of grant fraud?